Alexandria's founded by Alexander

 It is clear that this original exhibition spans over 5,000 years of Greek history, from the cradle of Western civilization up to the fascinating era of Alexander the Great.
 On display are more than five hundred artifacts, collected from twenty-one different Greek museums.

-This exhibition is divided into six specific periods of time to meet famous men who fashioned Greece, like Homer, Leonidas of Sparta, Plato, King Philip II of Macedonia, Aristotle, and of course Alexander the Great.
-Our heritage is still felt in our politics, philosophy, arts, architecture, mathematics, medicine and sports, and this exhibition just proves it.
+This exhibition is divided into six specific periods to meet famous men who fashioned Greece, like Homer, Leonidas of SpartaPlato, King Philip II of Macedonia, Aristotle, and, of course, Alexander the Great.
+Our heritage is still felt in our politics, philosophy, arts, architecture, mathematics, medicine, and sports, and this exhibition just proves it.

-Starting as early as 6,000 BC, they quickly move to the legendary players of the Trojan War, with Agamemnon sailing to Troy to recapture beautiful Helen that is residing with Prince Paris.
+Starting as early as 6,000 BC, they quickly move to the legendary players of the Trojan War, with Agamemnon sailing to Troy to recapture beautiful Helen who is residing with Prince Paris.
 A war that lasted for nearly twelve years involved much more than a girl – even a princess.
 Attention is given to the early discoveries by Heinrich Schliemann of the treasures of Troy and the Royal Tombs of Mycenae.

 The visitor is then taken to the days of Alexander the Great, who succeeded his father, King Philip II of Macedonia at the age of twenty.
 By conquering most of the world as it was known then, he turned that world into an entirely new one with new ideas and new fashions.
 His legacy is still being felt today, 2,500 years later.